 - Completion of all degree requirements

-- Completion of application for initial teacher licensure (obtain from Office of Student Services)
+- Completion of application for initial teacher licensure (obtain from the Virginia Department of Education website)

-- Submit application for initial teacher licensure with signature of university supervisor or professional studies adviser to the Student Services Center
+- Submit the completed application for initial teacher licensure with the required documents to the Student Services Center